MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/data-residency.md

     - If your tenant is in the US geo, you'll see **Viva Engage network activated in the US Geo**.

-###  Reprovision your Viva Engage Enterprise network to EU Geo
+###  Reprovision your Viva Engage Enterprise network to the EU geo
 Customers can have their Viva Engage Enterprise tenant reprovisioned to the Viva Engage EU geo.
 Contact your Microsoft account team representative for details.

 ## See also